 Instructions

-- In a large bowl, add olive oil, lemon juice, all the chicken shawarma spices, and the onion slices.
+- In a large bowl, combine the olive oil, lemon juice, sliced onion, and all the shawarma seasonings.

 Video